List of Wisconsin attorneys general: Election and term of office

 The attorney general is elected in a partisan general election held on Election Day in November of even-numbered non-presidential election years, for a four-year term which starts on the first Monday of the January following the election.
 There is no limit to the number of terms an attorney general may serve.
 From 1848 to 1968, the attorney general was elected to a two-year term in the November general election.
 Since 1970, following ratification of a constitutional amendment in April 1967, the attorney general has been elected to a four-year term.

 In the event of a vacancy in the office of the attorney general, the governor of Wisconsin may appoint a replacement to fill the remainder of the term.
 The attorney general may be removed from office through an impeachment trial or by recall election.
 They may also choose to resign from office.
-In Wisconsin's history, six attorney generals have resigned, none have ever been recalled or impeached.
+In Wisconsin's history, six attorneys general have resigned, none have ever been recalled or impeached.

 Powers and duties

-The powers of the attorney general are largely defined in chapters 15.25 and 165.015 of the Wisconsin statutes.
-Chapter 15.25 establishes the Wisconsin Department of Justice and assigns the attorney general as the head of that department.
-Chapter 165.015 defines the primary powers and duties of the attorney general, but other powers and duties of the attorney general can be found throughout chapter 165.

-Under current law, the attorney general is the chief law officer of the state of Wisconsin, and amongst other duties has charge and conduct for the state of all suits instituted for and against the government of Wisconsin, certifies all bonds issued by the state, protects the School Trust Funds managed by the Wisconsin Board of Commissioners of Public Lands, and provides written opinions on questions of law to either house of the Wisconsin Legislature or the head of any state agency.
+The powers of the attorney general are largely defined in chapters 15 and 165 of the Wisconsin State Statutes.
+Section 15.25 establishes the Wisconsin Department of Justice and assigns the attorney general as the head of that department.
+Section 165.015 defines the primary powers and duties of the attorney general, but other powers and duties of the attorney general can be found throughout chapter 165.
+By law, the attorney general is the chief law officer of the state of Wisconsin.
+Amongst other duties, the attorney general has charge and conduct for the state of all suits instituted for and against the government of Wisconsin, certifies all bonds issued by the state, protects the School Trust Funds managed by the Wisconsin Board of Commissioners of Public Lands, and provides written opinions on questions of law to either house of the Wisconsin Legislature or the head of any state agency.

 In accordance with Article X, Section 7, of the Wisconsin Constitution, the attorney general is also a member of the Wisconsin Board of Commissioners of Public Lands; the same is also a member of, or designates members to, the Claims Board, Crime Victims Rights Board, Group Insurance Board, Joint Survey Committee on Tax Exemptions, Judicial Council, Law Enforcement Standards Board, Public Records Board, and the Board of Directors of the state Insurance Security Fund.